Absalom (name): Surname

-"Absalom" is a rare English surname, recorded as early as in the early 13th century.
-It derives from the first name Absalom which became popular in England in the 12th century.
-The surname remained rare throughout its existence, but it gave rise to a number of variants, such as Asplen, and via the latter Aspling and Ashplant.
+"Absalom" is a rare English surname, recorded as early as the 13th century.
+It derives from the first name Absalom, which became popular in England in the 12th century.
+The surname remained rare throughout its existence, but it gave rise to a number of variants, such as Asplen, and via the latter, Aspling and Ashplant.

 The variant Absolon is found in England as well as in France and Germany, reaching Central Europe in the late medieval period, so that Absolon (feminine Absolonová) is now also a Czech and Slovak surname.